ApolloFoundation/Apollo-desktop/README-desktop.md

 # Apollo-desktop
 Apollo desktop applications

-<b>!Attention!
-Repository is under construction!</b>

 At the moment we have Java-FX 11 based desktop application.
+It uses the same code that Web browser based Apollo wallet with some additional functionality that is impossible in browser.